thebigsleepjoe/TTT-Bots-2/README.md

 It is designed to be as modular as possible, allowing easy customization and expansion.
 It is designed for TTT2 while being fully playable in regular TTT.

+📝 Note: If you switch to a dev branch (i.e., anything except "Master"), do not be upset if you encounter errors!
+Other branches are typically not thoroughly tested or might be behind.

 ## How to use
 1. Download the latest version from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1256344426).
 2. Start a Peer-to-Peer or SRCDS with sufficient player slots on a map with a navmesh or one of the included maps.